thaneesh-babu/Revix/papers/notes.md

 Music in the raw audio space can be represented as a continuous waveform x ∈ [−1, 1]<sup>T</sup>, where T = audio duration \* sampling rate (∈ [16 kHz, 48 kHz]).
 Hence, learning a generative model for music is computationally intensive, as the input vector would be insanely long for a multi-minute snippet.

-## Autoencoders
+## Autoencoders (AE)

-These encoders, in short, convert information (images/videos/audio and the like) to a lower dimension space through a latent vector and decode it back to the original dimension.
+These encoders, in short, convert information (images/videos/audio and the like, which would be an input vector of significantly high dimension) to a lower dimension space through a latent vector and decode it back to the original dimension.
 The goal is to minimize the loss as much as possible, usually used with the MSE loss.

 ## Variation Autoencoders (VAE)

 These overcome the limitations of AEs by regularizing the latent space to make it more continous and generative more meaningful samples.
+This entails forming the mean vector and standard deviation vector from the input vector and sampling from it to the decoder.